Freedom for Immigrants’ National Immigration Detention Bond Fund

 Who Is Eligible for Our Bond Program?

+To determine if someone you know is eligible for our bond program, apply now.
 A person is eligible for our bond program if they:

 We will prioritize the bonds of the people who meet the criteria above based on the following: